fwolter/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 ### Bridges

 Two different bridges are now supported by the binding for current Lutron systems, ipbridge and leapbridge.
-The LIP protocol is supported by ipbridge while the LEAP protocol is supported by leapbridge.
+The Lutron Integration Protocol (LIP) is supported by ipbridge while the Lutron Extensible Application Protocol (LEAP) is supported by leapbridge.
 Current systems support one or both protocols as shown below.

 |Bridge Device           | LIP | LEAP |